-'''

-✓ E.g., 5 p.m.; 10:30 a.m.
+E.g., 5 p.m.; 10:30 a.m.

-'''

 When writing a span of time, separate them with "to".
 Avoid using hyphen.

-'''

-✓ E.g., 5 p.m. to 6 p.m.
+E.g., 5 p.m. to 6 p.m.
+Write all information in time, day/date, location order.

-'''
+E.g. The meeting has been moved to 9:30 a.m., Tuesday, Nov.
+11 in University College 2130.

-- 27. When referencing Western students in stories, it is best practice to use this format on first reference: full name, year and program, affiliated institution. - ✓ E.g., "This is amazing research," said John Smith, a first-year health sciences student at Brescia University College. - 28.
-Use year only when referring to one other than the current year. - ✓ E.g., The group first met on April 5, 2009.
+28. When referencing Western students in stories, it is best practice to use this format in first reference: full name, year and program, affiliated institution.

+E.g., "This is amazing research," said John Smith, a first-year health sciences student at Brescia University College.

+Mustangs quarterback Mark Jones, first year, social sciences, scored the final touchdown.

+29. Use year only when referring to one other than the current year.

+E.g., The group first met on April 5, 2009.
 They have accomplished little since that date.
 At a Sept.
 13 meeting, they hope to get back on track.